USDA Provides Program Updates to Sheep Industry

-"Although no conclusions have yet been determined, to date, we have not identified any market manipulation," said Mitchell.
-"We will continue to review all of the data and look at any contradictory information in hopes of completing our report by the end of the month and making it public after that."
+“Although no conclusions have yet been determined, to date, we have not identified any market manipulation,” said Mitchell.
+“We will continue to review all of the data and look at any contradictory information in hopes of completing our report by the end of May and making it public after that.”

-He believes the result of the investigation will show that a number of factors caused the price crash including the severe drought in the United States, weather patterns across the world, the value of the U.S. dollar in the international market, the number of lambs in the feedlots and the number of large lambs, to name a few.
+He believes the result of the investigation will show that a number of factors caused the price crash including the severe drought in the United States, weather patterns across the world, the value of the U.S. dollar in the international market, the number of lambs in feedlots and the number of large lambs, to name a few.

 Covering the issues within APHIS’s Wildlife Services (WS) was Janet Bucknall, deputy director, Wildlife Operations.
 WS is one of the few agencies anticipating an increase in funding for the next fiscal year to cover a program to reduce feral swine in 35-38 states.

 WS is also field testing European breeds of guard dogs for use against wolf depredation in Montana as a pilot.
 Additional breeds of guard dogs will soon be coming to the United States to be field tested in Idaho, Wyoming or Washington.

 According to Bucknall, WS is on the brink of field testing para-aminopropiophenone (PAPP) on coyotes.
 PAPP is being pursued as a complimentary tool to the other predacides available to ranchers.
 It is expected that trials will begin in 2014.

 “Our industry has friends at USDA,” concluded Krebs.
 “We appreciated the progress report on our requests to support the lamb market.”